 Difference Between CIFS vs NFS

-CIFS stands for Common Internet File System and NFS stands for Network File System, which are the protocols used for enabling remote communication system.
-The main difference between these two types of communication systems are CIFS can used only in windows operating system, whereas NFS can used in UNIX and LINUX based systems.
+CIFS stands for Common Internet File System, and NFS stands for Network File System, which are the protocols used for enabling remote communication system.
+The main difference between these two types of communication systems are CIFS can used only in Windows operating system, whereas NFS can be used in UNIX and LINUX based systems.
 In terms of security, CIFS provides better network security than NFS.
 On the other hand, NFS offers higher scalability features than CIFS.

 Head to Head Comparison between CIFS vs NFS (Infographics)

 Below are the top 13 comparisons between CIFS vs NFS:

 Let us discuss some key differences between CIFS vs NFS in the following points:

 The essential variations at most of NFS’s real-time applications are to be deployed in mission-critical business applications like Oracle database and VMware software.
 Since it enables the clients to non-distractingly load after a reboot for server maintenance or any failure.
 CIFS is developed to share the file and print any services and applications applied in small local area networks.
 Microsoft doesn’t help for translucent reconnect until the development of SMB protocol’s third version.
 Microsoft also offers version 2 of NFS, and the protocol of NFSv3 to clients is available to support different Windows versions, and NFSv4.1 servers are deployed at the beginning of windows server 2012.
 Similarly, Linux also supports SMB client, and Samba is available as open-source software to enable CIFS in Linux and Unix.
 Apple MAC OS generally works on SMB and also uses NFS.
 But many commercial enterprises use storage systems to support both NFS and SMB for file transportation and file sharing.